Creator: Walt Disney Animation Units

-- Mickey's Once Upon A Christmas: First short only.
+- Mickey's Once Upon a Christmas: "Stuck on Chtistmas" segment.

 - The Mighty Ducks (one episode)

-- Mulan 2 (With support by Jade and Wang Film Productions)
+- Mulan II (With support by Jade and Wang Film Productions)

 - Piglet's Big Movie

-- Pocahontas 2: Journey To A New World: With the Canadian unit and Character Builders.
+- Pocahontas II: Journey to a New World: With the Canadian unit and Character Builders.